Check keyboard access and visual focus on web pages

 - Quick accessibility test: Visual presentation of links (YouTube video)

 PDFs and other documents

-Make note of any PDF, Word and other documents discovered while checking links.
+Make note of any PDFs, Word files, and other documents discovered while checking links.
 Once all possible PDF and other documents are found, they will need to be checked for accessibility.

-- Checking a PDF: You can start checking PDF accessibility with Adobe Acrobat DC's built-in accessibility check.
+- Checking a PDF: Start checking PDF accessibility with Adobe Acrobat DC's built-in accessibility check.